A monument to the Great Irish Famine

 Many Australian's have Irish ancestry, particularly thanks to large numbers of single women who emigrated here in the mid-19th Century.
 This monument has been a catalyst to an excellent collection of information about the orphan girls, the ships they came on, and their lives after arrival in Australia.

+Check out the website here, where you can read more about the monument, search the databases, and follow links to other resources.
 And if you are in Sydney, go for a walk one day and spend a quiet moment reflecting at the monument - it is nice and close to both St James and Martin Place Stations.

 is a post for the April A-Z Challenge.
 This Challenge will cover each

 letter of the alphabet, one per day (except Sundays) for the month of

 April.
 I didn't register my blog with the organisers, but I'm going to